All right, guys, welcome back to another episode of “Coffee and Coaching.”

 So, what I want to teach you is to be practical and think about what you’re learning through this channel here about all facets of back pain and just pain in general, and apply that to what your physician or your provider believes as well.

 What type of Verbiage is your Chiropractor using?

 The last major point when it comes to whether you should go to the chiropractor or not is what verbiage are they using?
-Are basically saying that you are broken and need to be fixed.
-Unless you are perfectly in align, unless your posture is impeccable and perfect, your form is amazing, you never flex your spine.
+They are basically saying that you are broken and need to be fixed.
+Unless you are perfectly in align unless your posture is impeccable and perfect, your form is amazing, you never flex your spine.
 Unless you do these things, you’re going to be in pain, and they’ve convinced you that without them you are hopeless?
 Odds are, this is probably not the best fit for you.
-You are the hero to your own story.
-What you need is a guide not a secret potion or practice.
+You are the hero of your own story.
+What you need is a guide, not a secret potion or practice.

 Let’s wrap this up.

 What do you do if you go to a chiropractor?
 You want to try it out.
 One is, ask around.
 Who’s out there?
 Who’s in your area?
 Who has been doing chiropractic for many, many years?
 Who is fresh out of college, who has a different twist or different mindset or perspective on what chiropractic care actually does?
 Or what other areas of recovery can actually benefit people?
 Do they believe that pain is just brushed away through adjustment?
 Do they believe that the only true way to absolute pain relief is to have your body perfectly aligned?
 Is that what they think?
 If that’s true, I’d stay away from them, personally.
 Do they think that there are aspects of strength, there are aspects of balance, there are aspects of mental health, of stress, of just lifestyle choices that affect the pain?
 Are they teaching those things?
 If they are, you’ve got a winner, and these are simple questions that you can ask this provider before even seeing them, and that’s where it comes down to the responsibility that you have in your own recovery.